3 effective example points for your sprint retrospective

 2. Three Little Pigs Retrospective Template: 🐷

 Secondly, I brought an agile retrospective template that plays with an allegory.
-In this case, imagine that you want to protect yourself from the bad wolf from the fable "the three little pigs".
+In this case, you imagine you want to protect yourself from the big bad wolf from the fable “The Three Little Pigs.”

 There are many retrospectives where you have to think yourself into a certain situation.
 However, you don’t just do it for fun, but thinking yourself into a situation outside your field makes it easier for you to get your thoughts and thus increase the yield of the points in the retrospective.